alverena/documentation/user_guide/business_intelligence/business_intelligence_filters.rst

 Data Audit
 ----------

-*"Data audit"* filter specifies a rule for the record changes recorded in the system.
+The **Data audit** filter specifies a rule for the record changes recorded in the system.
 Only records that meet the condition will be selected.

-To define the *"Data audit"* setting:
+To define the data audit setting:

 - Choose the field for which condition is defined in the same way as described above for a Field Condition.